S3 API Benchmarks

 Create an XML file (e.g., s3-benchmark.xml) to define the test workload.
 A COSBench workload consists of several stages:

-• main: The primary testing stage.
-Runs the specified mix of read/write operations for a set duration.
+Runs the read/write operations for a set duration

 Note: If you are using Alluxio mount points, you cannot create new buckets via the S3 API.
 You must skip the init and dispose stages and use pre-existing buckets that match your mount configuration.